Wonders of Solitude

 A Life Truly Lived

-Love is really the only thing we can possess, keep with us and take with us when we depart.
-Dr. Elizabeth Kübler-Ross (1926-2004), in her pioneering work with patients nearing the end of their lives in palliative care, interviewed them on their feelings about life and death, and how they measure the life they lived.
-The results of her work proclaim that the patients unanimously express their emotional state as “yearning for love,” a shield needed against the fear of death, and the measure of the degree of inner peace and contentment they savor at the end of their life
+“ Love is really the only thing we can possess, keep with us and take with us when we depart. ” Dr. Elizabeth Kübler-Ross (1926-2004), in her pioneering work with patients nearing the end of their lives in palliative care, interviewed them on their feelings about life and death, and how they measure the life they lived.
+The results of her work show that the patients unanimously expressed their emotional state as a “yearning for love, ” a shield needed against the fear of death.
+Secondly, the measure of the degree of inner peace and contentment they savor at

 Continue Reading